Why Kumbh Mela is Celebrated? History & Significance & Types

 The Kumbh Mela provides worshippers and spiritual seekers with a chance to connect with the divine and pursue enlightenment.
 The festival offers a venue for attendees to interact with spiritual leaders, take part in discussions, and develop their spiritual practices.

 Kumbh Mela is important from a sociological standpoint as well.
 It fosters harmony and unification by bringing together people from many nations, beliefs, and backgrounds.
-It provides a chance for people to honor their ancestry and culture while fostering a sense of community and belonging.
+It provides a chance for people to honour their ancestry and culture while fostering a sense of community and belonging.

 When Jupiter is in Aries, Prayagraj hosts the Mela;